-Ilustre, twenty-four year old Andalusian gelding
+Ilustre, twenty-six year old Andalusian gelding

 When Ilustre came to us he was one of the most challenging horses I had worked with.
 He had been deemed dangerous and unrideable and was explosive under saddle, and would rear and bolt and leap through the air without warning.
 This was a result of rough training that had taught him to be afraid of people.
 It took a lot of patience and love to teach him that it was ok to trust again.
 It was essential to build a strong relationship to help him learn to work with people again.
 So I started going into the barn early in the mornings and working with Ilustre at liberty.
 This helped me connect with him without the distraction of saddles and bridles, or the pressure to perform.
 I found that the best way to earn Ilustre’s trust was to simply spend time with him, enjoying each other’s presence.
 It was liberating to have no particular goal in mind, but simply to enjoy the presence of my horse and the presence of God.
 In these quiet moments we learned to simply enjoy life.
 Slowly Ilustre transformed into the incredible partner and brilliant performer that he is today.
 We now have a great partnership based on trust, respect, and love.

-Annalina, fifteen year old Andalusian mare
+Annalina, eighteen year old Andalusian mare

 When we got Anna she had never been handled before, had never even had a halter on.
 It took a long time and a lot of patience to teach her that people were ok.
 As with Ilustre, the groundwork was essential.
 We did a lot of lunging and liberty work with her, teaching her to relax and be comfortable with us.
 Anna also had never been seperated from her mother or left the farm she had been born at so she had a lot of seperation anxiety issues.